clux/blueprints/fulgora/README.md

 minor tweaks and optimizations from feedback. cars and inserters are breaking changes.

 - tweaked q2 trashing to use less inserters and circuits with thresholds
-- removed 9 cars by q2 (less inserters now)
+- removed 9 cars by q2 (less inserters now). => 6000 cars destroyed per hour.
 - removed random combinator by q1 superconductors via MRX8024
 - added very slow q5 holm export. unoptimized, mostly for fun. remove chest + inserter if unneeded.